indika/blog/_posts/2014-01-11-cooking-with-chef.md

 * Berkshelf
 * knife-github-cookbooks

 I started with Librarian-Chef and currently see no good reason to change.

-Create the scaffolding for a Cheffile
+Use Librarian-Chef to initialise a Cheffile

 {% highlight bash %}
 librarian-chef init